DevOpsDolapo/DevOps_Projects/PROJECT 11/Project11.md

 8. **Visual Studio Code**: For preparing our development environment

-### Installing and Configuring a Jenkins/Ansible Server
+### Install and Configure a Jenkins/Ansible Server

 With our Jenkins/Ansible server (JAN001) already installed and running Ubuntu 20.04, we can go ahead to install Jenkins on the server as follows: